Analysis | Tracking Trump’s effort to stay in office by any means necessary

 “I predict it will get far worse, too,” he added.

-Allegations of efforts to intentionally encourage unrest in cities.
-Part of Trump's efforts to undercut Biden included a focus on lawlessness in some cities that occasionally spun out of racial justice protests.
-That led to the deployment of federal law enforcement in Portland, ostensibly to protect a federal courthouse.
+Allegations of efforts to amplify unrest in cities.
+Part of Trump’s efforts to undercut Biden included a focus on lawlessness in some cities that occasionally spun out of racial-justice protests.
+That led to the deployment of federal law enforcement in Portland, Ore., ostensibly to protect a federal courthouse.
 Days of violent confrontations resulted.

 The Post reported at the time that Trump took a keen interest in watching the confrontations unfold.
 There was, it seemed, political utility in the violence.